-It was my second coaching session on Wednesday evening, so I wrapped up well with two pairs of running tights, a base layer, a long-sleeved top, a buff, two running jackets and two pairs of gloves.
-I looked like the Michelin man, but stayed warm for the duration of the session.
+It was my second coaching session on Wednesday evening, so I wrapped up well.
+I wore two pairs of running tights, a base layer, a long-sleeved top, a buff, two running jackets and two pairs of gloves.
+I looked like the Michelin man but stayed warm for the duration of the session.

 Friday night was a recovery night as I’m still not fully fit and yesterday I did Netley Abbey parkrun.
 I then finished off the week with another fantastic Sunday Runday.
-It didn’t work out quite as planned as Laura and I stopped to help a runner who needed to finish early and then managed to lose our group, but it was a lovely run any way!
+It didn’t work out quite as planned.
+Laura and I stopped to help a runner who needed to finish early and then managed to lose our group, but it was a lovely run anyway!

 I’ve realised that I’ve failed to take many photos this week, so that’s something that I’ll work on next week!